 Our direct customers are primarily our network partners, unconsolidated regional operating entities, e-commerce platforms and other enterprise customers and individuals which require customized express delivery services.
-For details of our agreements with our network partners and unconsolidated regional operating entities, see "- our Regional Sponsor Model - Partnership with Regional Sponsors" and "- Our Regional Sponsor Model - Relationship with Network Partners" in this section.
+For details of our agreements with our network partners, see "- Our Regional Sponsor Model - Relationship with Network Partners" in this section.
 We typically sign master service agreements with e-commerce platforms and other enterprise customers, which include various terms including parties, tenor, scope of services, fee rate and payment terms, among others.
-Set forth below is a summary of typical terms of our master service agreements with e-commerce platforms and other enterprise customers with e-commerce platforms and other service agreements with e-commerce platforms and other enterprise customers.
+Set forth below is a summary of typical terms of our master service agreements with e-commerce platforms and other enterprise customers: